kenrio/miniRT/Readme.md

 # miniRT - A Simple Ray Tracer

-miniRT is a simple yet powerful ray tracing engine developed as part of the 42 school curriculum.
+miniRT is a simple ray tracing engine developed as part of the 42 school curriculum.
 It is written in C and uses the `minilibx` library for window management and pixel plotting.
 The program can parse a scene description file (`.rt`) and render it, simulating effects like lighting, shadows, reflections, and refractions to produce computer-generated imagery.

 ## 📸 Screenshots